New research reveals one in five suffer from COVID-19 anxiety syndrome

 My expectation is we’re going to have chunks of the population that are avoiding re-engagement and constantly worrying about the virus for months to come, whether they are vaccinated or not.”

 The research highlights that some forms of coping may exacerbate this fear and heighten anxiety.
 Additionally, it observed that the higher the levels of Covid-19 anxiety syndrome, the more likely it is that those people will be aware of the threat of catching the virus.
-This group of people also find it harder to disengage from these threats, making a return to everyday living harder.
+This group also finds it harder to disengage from these threats, making returning to everyday living harder.

 Onebright’s Clinical Director, Lee Grant, commented,